prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 DslReturnType dsl_ode_trigger_reset(const wchar_t* name);
 ```

-This service resets a named ODE Trigger, setting it's triggered count to 0.
+This service resets a named ODE Trigger, setting its triggered count to 0.
 This affects Triggers with fixed limits, whether they have reached their limit or not.

 **Parameters**
 * `name` - [in] unique name of the ODE Trigger to reset.